 - Control Room: 1 person (or 2 team). **FROM 24th MAY 2021 UNTIL FURTHER NOTICE 1 person per space unless second user seated behind desk at rear of control room**

 - Food and drink should only be consumed in the kitchen area, and breaks should be staggered or taken outside.

 - Clients need to be aware that they might need to book more time than usual to complete a project due to the need for more overdubs.

 - We will only be accepting one group of musicians/clients at a time, to allow for cleaning.

 - Please ensure musicians do not share equipment (ie different headphones / mic / pop shield for each session)

-- Clients should self-certify that they have been “COVID symptom – free” for 14 days by completing the form sent to them prior to their session.
+- Clients should self-certify that they have been “COVID symptom – free” for 14 days by completing the form upon arrival.
 We have rolling self-certification requirements for people attending ongoing sessions.